All fours (card game): Classic all fours (modern rules)

 Players draw cards for the role of first dealer; the player drawing the higher card wins.
 Thereafter the deal alternates.
 The dealer shuffles and elder hand cuts.
-The dealer deals six cards each in two packets of three, beginning with elder hand, and turns the next card for trumps.
-If it is a Jack, he scores 1 point for Jack.
+The dealer deals six cards each in two packets of three, beginning with elder hand, and turns the next card for trump.
+If it is a jack, he scores 1 point for jack.
 After examining their hands, elder may accept the trump suit by saying "I stand" or reject it by saying "I beg".
 If the dealer agrees, he says "take one" and concedes 1 point for Gift to elder hand and play begins.
 Alternative the dealer may say "I refuse the gift" or "I run the cards", in which case the turn-up is turned down and the cards are 'run'.

-If the first turn-up is rejected, it is discarded, face down, and each player receives 3 more cards, face down, and the next is turned for trumps.
+If the first turn-up is rejected, it is discarded, face down, and each player receives 3 more cards, face down, and the next is turned for trump.
 If its suit is different from the first turn-up it is automatically entrumped.
 If it is the same suit again, the new turn-up and extra downcards are discard without being viewed and the cards are run again.
 This continues until a trump suit is established.
-If the new trump upcard is a Jack, the dealer scores 1 for Jack.
+If the new trump upcard is a jack, the dealer scores 1 for jack.
 If the cards run out, they are throw in and redealt.

 If the cards were run, once trumps are decided, each player picks up the three additional cards and discards three in their place, reducing his hand to six cards.
 Elder then leads to the first trick.
 As before, players may either follow suit or trump, but may only renege if they cannot follow.
 The trick is taken by the higher trump or by the higher card of the led suit if no trumps are played.
 The trick winner leads to the next trick.

-In addition to any points scored during the deal for Gift or turning the Jack, players score one point for each of the following: High: winning the highest trump in play; Low: winning the lowest trump in play; Jack: winning the trump Jack if in play; and Game for scoring the most card points in tricks.
-In Game, if the two players tie, elder hand wins.
+In addition to any points scored during the deal for gift or turning the jack, players score one point for each of the following: high: winning the highest trump in play; low: winning the lowest trump in play; jack: winning the trump jack if in play; and game for scoring the most card points in tricks.
+In game, if the two players tie, elder hand wins.
 Points made during the deal are scored immediately and may result in the player 'counting out' (winning with 7 points) without the need for any further play.
-Otherwise, players score at the end of the deal in the order: High, Low, Jack and Game.
+Otherwise, players score at the end of the deal in the order: high, low, jack and game.